bloom-housing/bloom/README.md

 ### Structure

 Bloom uses a monorepo-style repository containing multiple user-facing applications and backend services.
-The three main high-level packages are `backend/core`, `sites`, `ui-components`, and `shared-helpers`.
+The three main high-level packages are `backend/core`, `sites`, and `shared-helpers`.
+Additionally, Bloom's UI leverages the in-house npm package `@bloom-housing/ui-components`.

 The `sites` package contains reference implementations for the two user-facing applications in the system: